BenjaminDelory/heathland/README.md

 # heathland
-This repository contains the source code of R package heathland
+This repository contains the source code of the R package heathland